M.A. in Anthropology, Public Archaeology (2018), California State University, Northridge, California

 California State University, Northridge: California Archaeology, Lithics Analysis, Geographic Information Systems (Intermediate, some Advanced), Artifact Analysis, Practicum in Cultural Resource Management, Quantitative Statistical Methods in Anthropology

 California State University, Long Beach: Foundations of Anthropology, Archaeological Artifacts Analysis, Geology, Geographic Information Systems (Beginning)

 UCLA Extension: Lithics Lab Analysis, Southwest Archaeology, Archaeological Illustration, Human Osteology Lab, Ceramics Lab, Archaeology of North America

-- Anthropology Club of Santa Monica College, California, March 7, 2017
+- Anthropology Club of Santa Monica College (Santa Monica, CA) — March 2017

-ArcGIS (intermediate level); Microsoft Word, PowerPoint, and Excel; Adobe Photoshop, Illustrator and InDesign; Scanners; Handheld GPS Unit.
+ArcGIS (intermediate to advanced level); Microsoft Word, PowerPoint, and Excel; Adobe Photoshop, Illustrator and InDesign; Scanners; Trimble GPS Unit and tablets.